Tomelia1999/lava-network-RPC/agent_docs/techContext.md

 **Technical Constraints & External Dependencies:**
 -   **Lava Network RPC Endpoint:** `https://eth1.lava.build` (must use JSON-RPC protocol).
 -   **Rate Limit:** Strict adherence to 300 requests per 10 seconds for the Lava RPC endpoint.
 -   Internet connectivity required for fetching data from the RPC and for package installations.

+## Tech Context

+### Technologies Used

+-   **Backend**: Node.js
+    -   HTTP Client for JSON-RPC: `axios` or `node-fetch` (or similar)
+-   **Frontend**: A JavaScript framework (e.g., React, Vue, Angular)
+-   **Containerization**: Docker, Docker Compose
+-   **Testing**: A unit testing library (e.g., Jest, Mocha, Chai)
+-   **Communication Protocol**: JSON-RPC over HTTPS

+### Development Setup

+-   The primary development and deployment setup relies on Docker and Docker Compose.
+This suggests that running `docker-compose up` (or a similar command) should build and start the application.
+-   Clear instructions on setup and running the tool are a required deliverable, implying the setup process should be well-documented within the project.

+### Technical Constraints

+-   **Rate Limiting**: Strict adherence to a maximum of 300 requests per 10 seconds to the `https://eth1.lava.build` endpoint.
+-   **Public Endpoint**: All interactions are with a public, third-party RPC endpoint.
+-   **Real-time UI**: The frontend must display data in real-time.